Background and study design

 The sample was designed to have three subgroups sampled in equal proportion, i.e. such that each group made up around a third of the sample in each cohort.
 The three subgroups were:

 The study involves a number of strands of work:

 - A longitudinal survey of almost 6,000 children aiming to find out how characteristics of the early environment, including early childhood education and care, relate to child development over time.
 This strand involves:

-- Interviews with families when children are age two, three, four and five
+- Interviews with families when children are age two, three, four, five and ten

 - Surveys with childcare staff and school teachers

 - Linking to educational attainment data in the National Pupil Database